enthdegree/cicada/README.md

 ```

 ## Usage
 `cicada.py` is the top-level interface to cicada's individual tools.
+By default cicada looks for your public and private keys at `./bls_privkey.bin` `./bls_pubkey.bin` (point it to the right location in `--bls-pubkey` `--bls-privkey`).
+By default output files are put in `./out/`.
+For any routine that involves extracting frames from recorded audio, try adding the `--demod-plot` flag.

 - `cicada.py sign`: Continuously transcribe mic audio and playback signed payloads as sound.
 	- Example (also produces a transcript of the payload transcripts it's signing):